dotnet-presentations/build-2025-lab305/3-UI/README.md

 3. [] **Run the Solution**

 Make sure the monkey data is loading.
 Build and Debug `F5` the solution.
-Navigate to the **Monkeys** page by selecing the link in the menu.
+Navigate to the **Monkeys** page by selecting the link in the menu.
 Make sure both the Windows app and the Web app work as expected.

 ![](./../images/MonkeyPage.jpg)